Lahasyakr/CS682-Project4b/README.md

 In this project, we delve into the fascinating field of cryptography.
 We aim to build a module that can perform encryption and decryption of a string using different crypto algorithms.

+Our module is built and tested using <a href="https://nodejs.dev/en/">Nodejs</a> v18.14.0 .

 ## Setup

 To run the code in this repository, please follow these steps: